torvalds/linux/Documentation/s390/vfio-ccw.rst

    Use the 'mdev_create' sysfs file, we need to manually create one (and only one for our case) mediated device.
-3. vfio_mdev.ko drives the mediated ccw device. vfio_mdev is also the vfio device drvier.
+3. vfio_mdev.ko drives the mediated ccw device. vfio_mdev is also the vfio device driver.
 It will probe the mdev and add it to an iommu_group and a vfio_group.
 Then we could pass through the mdev to a guest.